Yindjibarndi people: Native title

-Yindjibardni people, alongside the Ngarluma people, are also a party to the land access agreement for the Woodside-operated North West Shelf Gas Project, executed in 1998.
-Under the agreement, Ngarluma and Yindjibarndi people remain the traditional owner representatives for the North West Shelf Project area, which includes the Karratha Gas Plant.

-The 1998 agreement established the Ngarluma Yindjibarndi Foundation Ltd (NYFL).
-NYFL continues to operate out of Roebourne.
-NYFL delivers social and economic benefits for the Ngarluma and Yindjibarndi people, and the broader Roebourne community.
+The Yindjibardni people, alongside the Ngarluma people, are a party to the land access agreement for the Woodside-operated North West Shelf Venture, executed in 1998.
+Under the agreement, Ngarluma and Yindjibarndi people remain the traditional owner representatives for the North West Shelf Venture area, which includes the Karratha Gas Plant.
+The 1998 agreement established the Ngarluma Yindjibarndi Foundation Ltd, which operates out of Roebourne.
+As of 2022, NYFL is led by internationally renowned First Nations leader Michael Woodley as Chairman, and former ASX top 20 corporate leader, and First Nations advocate, Sean-Paul Stephens.
+Under the leadership of Woodley and Stephens, NYFL has been restructured and is regarded as the primary social Impact-focussed Traditional Owner organisation in the region.